-- If for up to 30 days, the primary and alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If the out of service times exceed 30 or 90 days as described above, the following actions will be performed: - The condition will be entered into the corrective action system. - The HCVS functionality will be restored in a manner consistent with plant procedures. - A cause assessment will be performed to prevent future loss of function for similar causes. - Initiate action to implement appropriate compensatory actions.
+- If the out of service times exceed 30 or 90 days as described above, the following actions will be performed: - The condition will be entered into the corrective action system. - The HCVS functionality will be restored in a manner consistent with plant procedures. - A cause assessment will be performed to prevent future loss of function for similar causes. - Initiate action to implement appropriate compensatory actions.

-OPEN ITEM 12: Determine the control document for HCVS out-of-service time criteria.
+OPEN ITEM 12: Determine the control document for HCVS out of service time criteria.